SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 </html>
 ```

-We also need to move it into the `templates` directory of our app root directory, since this is where Flask expects its web templates to be.
+We also need to move `index.html` into the `templates` directory of our app root directory, since this is where Flask expects its web templates to be.
+Now we can simply update our app by doing anopther `cf push`.
 {{</tab>}}
 {{</tabs>}}